ruby/irb/README.md

-  finish         Start the debugger of debug.gem and run its `finish` command. backtrace      Start the debugger of debug.gem and run its `backtrace` command. info           Start the debugger of debug.gem and run its `info` command.
+  finish         Start the debugger of debug.gem and run its `finish` command. backtrace      Start the debugger of debug.gem and run its `backtrace` command. info           Start the debugger of debug.gem and run its `info` command. up             Start the debugger of debug.gem and run its `up` command.

 Misc
   edit           Open a file with the editor command defined with `ENV["VISUAL"]` or `ENV["EDITOR"]`.